A Special Place for Special Guests: Traveling to WDW with an Autistic Child

 We had brought along a letter from our family doctor stating Charlie’s disorder, which we presented to a Guest Relations Cast Member.
 In return we were given a “Special Guest Pass” that enabled Charlie plus four guests to access the next available ride vehicle wherever we were.

 This is such a wonderful and important facility for children with special needs.
-I know there are critics of allowing people to "queue jump".
+I know there are critics of allowing people to “queue jump”.
 I have thought about this long and hard, and I have a few opinions about it.
-Disney views children with disabilities as "Special Guests".
-If President Bush or Tom Cruise were to visit Disney World, would they be expected to wait in line?
-I sincerely doubt it.
-They would be ushered onto the ride swiftly and be viewed as "Special Guests," and I guess none of us would complain.
+Disney views children with disabilities as “Special Guests”.
 Thankfully, Disney values our children as wonderful and special, as important as presidents and superstars.
 Life for children with a disability is tough.
 There are continual fights with the education and health system.
 There is an endless round of appointments with a number of professionals and endless waiting to be seen at each one.
 For Disney to acknowledge this and facilitate an easier way of life for only a short time is magical beyond belief.

 I would like to beg your patience when you see guests using the Special Guest facility.
 Charlie’s difficulties originate with brain damage that does not affect his motor skills.
 He can run (pretty fast for an unfit mother!) and walk, and physically he is capable of everything similar to a child of his age.
 To look at Charlie one would not immediately notice anything unusual about him.
 He is a big, tall lad, handsome, with huge blue eyes and amazing black eyelashes!
 He is physically strong and healthy.
 A closer look may reveal a “vacant” look and behavior that may appear “naughty”.
 We often receive comments or looks because people cannot see an obvious disability.